 Honest, reliable, cheap, luxurious, brand values will form the basis of your message and an emotional response from the buyer.
 They need to trust the product/service, know what it does for them and have a favourable reaction when they hear or see the brand.

-Manage your brand and ensure consistency across all media platforms to strengthen your brand.
+Manage your brand and ensure consistency across all media platforms to strengthen your brand and improve your marketing.
+You can find out more about increasing brand recognition here.

 There is that magic word again, you must plan, the old adage "Fail to Plan, Plan to Fail" should become your mantra in business.
-Planning is one of the big tools for marketing and you shouldn’t ignore it.
+Planning is one of the big tools for marketing your small business and you shouldn’t ignore it.

 Who are your potential customers, and what helps them make the buying decision, your market research is imperative at this stage.
 Plan your promotions based on any seasonality that your business has.